This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 As with all the other smaller Indonesian islands, my favorite thing to do on Lembongan is to rent a scooter and just drive around and explore.
 Scooter rent on Lembongan is 70k a day I think, including a helmet and surfboard rack if needed.
 The island isn’t that big, so you might also want to head over to the neighboring and even smaller island of Nusa Ceningan.

-As you can see the beach is kind of rocky, but that didn’t bother us as there were no one else around so with had the swimmable part all to ourselves.
+As you can see the beach is kind of rocky, but that didn’t bother us as there was no one else around so with had the swimmable part all to ourselves.
 We spent the day collecting seashells (and putting them back after photographing of course), frolicking in the turquoise waves (yes there were waves even though it looks flat in all the photos) and exploring the jungle surrounding the beach.